eabdiel/SRE_App_Launcher/README.md

 A lightweight, centralized **application launcher** that dynamically discovers and launches local executables and Python applications from a single folder.

 Designed for engineers, SREs, and power users who want a **simple, visual cockpit** for their internal tools without hard-coding paths or maintaining a static config.
+Note: This README.md file has been edited with copilot for consistency and grammar uniformity.
 ---

 ## ✨ Key Features